 “EWB-USA builds a better world through engineering projects that empower communities to meet their basic human needs and equip leaders to solve the world’s most pressing challenges.
 EWB’s vision is a world in which every community has the capacity to sustainably meet their basic human needs.”

 The activities of EWB-USA range from the construction of sustainable systems that developing communities can own and operate without external assistance to empowering such communities by enhancing local, technical, managerial, and entrepreneurial skills.
-These projects are initiated by, and completed with, contributions from the host community working with our project teams.
+These projects are initiated by and completed with contributions from the host community working with our project teams.

 Section II: Engineers Without Borders – ISU Statement of Purpose